How to Manage Video Assets with Digital Asset Management

 3. Large File Handling

-Video files routinely exceed 100GB.
+Video files in professional production routinely reach massive sizes.
 Your DAM needs:

 - Resumable uploads that survive connection interruptions